Summary

 A lower ratio could indicate that your company is liberal with extending credit and/or inefficient at collections.
 Generally, the higher ratio indicates a more fiscally stable and responsible company, but you may decide a lower ratio is OK to capture sales ahead of competitors or keep customers in tough economic conditions.

 What makes a good ratio varies widely by industry, as well.
-To give you a benchmark, here are recorded ratios by industry sector as of Q1 2024, reported by CSIMarket.com:
+To give you a benchmark, here are recorded ratios by industry sector, reported by CSIMarket.com:

 Within your own company, think less about “what is a good or bad number,” and focus more on the trend.
 If your ratio dips suddenly or consistently drops each month or year, take a look at your collections processes to find opportunities to improve efficiency.